 Reservations for Fall 2023 are now being accepted.

 Click the button below to fill out a school reservation form.
 Staff will contact you shortly after submitting your field trip request.

 POTOMAC OVERLOOK REGIONAL PARK PROGRAM OFFERINGS:

-Guided Nature Center Visits: Preschool-3rd these programs offer students the opportunity to interact with the wide variety of live animals on exhibit in the nature center.
-Below are several themes you may choose from.
+Our school programs offer students the opportunity to interact with the wide variety of live animals on exhibit in the nature center, as well as explore the park and learn about its natural and cultural history.
+Below are several activities you may choose from for your program:

 SOL’S MET: K.1; K.2, 2.2, 2.3; K.4; K.5; K.7, 1.4, 1.6, 2.4, 3.3, 3.5, 3.6; (Skills) VS.1; VS.2; US1.3; WH1.2; WG.2; VUS.2

-Field trips to the park are free with groups no bigger than 50 students (or 2 classes) for public schools that are within the NOVA PARKS Jurisdictions (Arlington, Fairfax, Loudoun Counties and the Cities of Falls Church, Fairfax, and Alexandria).
-Field trips for private or charter schools, or any other non-public school group are $75 per program.
+Field trips to the park are free with groups no bigger than 50 students (or 2 classes) and a program no more than 1 hour in length for public schools that are within the NOVA PARKS Jurisdictions (Arlington, Fairfax, Loudoun Counties and the Cities of Falls Church, Fairfax, and Alexandria).
+Field trips for private or charter schools, or any other non-public school group start at $90 per program.

 Outreach programs to public and in-jurisdiction schools start at $160 per program.
 Outreach programs for private or charter schools, or any other non-public school group start at $210 per program.
 Naturalist can be requested to bring live animals, including a bird of prey, to the program.